mvasilyev/git-bx-doc-gen/README.md

 - **GitLab Integration**: Seamlessly integrates with GitLab's UI with a dedicated button
 - **Copy & Save**: Easy copying of generated documentation
 - **Multiple LLM Support**: Works with OpenAI GPT models, Anthropic Claude, and any OpenAI-compatible API
+- **Local Ollama Support**: Automatic detection and integration with local Ollama for privacy-focused usage

 ## Installation